x-vin/covidcures/docs/src/allopathic.md

 ## 8. The adaptation of Dr. Shankara Chetty's (Port Edward, South Africa) 8th Day Therapy to treat the commonly prevalent, aggressive Delta variant, which emerged during the second or third waves in many countries

 ### Objective:
-The early treatment of Delta, Gamma and other aggressive variants of Covid-19, which manifested in South Africa, Brazil, India and other regions of the world, especially in the second and subsequent waves of the pandemic
+The early treatment of Delta, Gamma and other aggressive variants of Covid-19, which manifested in South Africa, Brazil, India and other regions of the world, especially in the second and subsequent waves of the pandemic.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Only by an experienced physician at his discretion
+Only by an experienced physician at his discretion.

 ### Status of authorisation:
 The evolving perspectives of world-renowned physicians like Dr. Pierre Kory, Dr. Paul E. Marik, and Drs.
 Cole, Chetty and Urso are based on extensive evidence from their clinical practices in treating a variety of manifestations of Covid, and the broad, pooled experience of their worldwide network of physicians like the reputed researcher **Dr. Flavio Cadegiani, MD, Brazil**, who are deveeloping highly effective allopathic protocols for Covid.
 There are a large number of research publications now supporting these recommendations.